Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Data Availability

 \section{Data Availability}

-The reconstructed density and velocity fields are available as usual : at the website of H.~M. Courtois \hyperlink{Cosmic-Flows}{https://projets.ip2i.in2p3.fr/cosmicflows/} or upon request if specific help or computational resolution is wanted.
-The simulated data used in this article are publicly available from the COSMOSIM database \url{https://www.cosmosim.org/}.
+The reconstructed density and velocity fields are publicly available from the website maintained by H.~M. Courtois (\url{https://projets.ip2i.in2p3.fr/cosmicflows/}) or upon request if specific assistance or higher-resolution computations are required.
+The data products are also available through the general-purpose open-access repository Zenodo (\url{https://zenodo.org/records/20653238}).
+The simulated data used in this article are publicly available from the COSMOSIM database (\url{https://www.cosmosim.org/}).